Seeking Wh(y)

 I’ve applied to several arts and public grants, but documentary funding is highly competitive and often takes years to secure.
 Crowdfunding allows us to start filming now, capturing moments that can’t wait, and build momentum for the film.

-I recently won the Kingston Canadian Film Festival's Script to Screen Pitch Competition with this film, and the project is gaining traction 🔥 and I have been accepted into the Moving Pictures Institute's Documentary Filmmakers workshop.
+The film recently won the Kingston Canadian Film Festival's Script to Screen Pitch Competition, and the project is gaining traction in the media and in communities in North America 🔥

 Thank you from the bottom of my heart!